pgrobban/family-feud/README.md

 npm run dev
 ```

 This will start a dev instance of both the frontend and the server running with hot reloading on both.
+If you are using VSCode, you can simply use the run configs.

 ## Coding
 Check out `/src/shared/types.ts` for information about the game modes and statuses.
 This should make following the logic (in `server/controller/Game.ts`) easier.